COG-UK/phylo-reports/UK_full_report/adm1_reports/Northern_Ireland/Northern_Ireland.md

-The minimum number of introductions is 126 and the maximum is 146
+The minimum number of introductions is 124 and the maximum is 145

 Sequences which were replicates or too error-prone were removed from this analysis.

-121 are lineages which were sampled less than five times in Northern_Ireland, and so have been left out of visualisation in the interests of clarity
+118 are lineages which were sampled less than five times in Northern_Ireland, and so have been left out of visualisation in the interests of clarity

 Furthermore, those sequences which haven't been sampled in the last month are not shown.

-Of the 5 that remain:
+Of the 6 that remain:
 1 has reactivated.
-4 lineages have been continuously circulating.
+5 lineages have been continuously circulating.

 The following table contains information about the ten largest lineages lineages and the number of sequences the dataset.
-Information about other lienages is found in the appendix, along with the raw data for all of the other figures.
+Information about other lineages is found in the appendix, along with the raw data for all of the other figures.

 Each entry is the count of sequences from each lineage in each country, with the percentage of the total sequences from that lineage that this count represents.